-As it can be seen from the results presented above, even considering the highest guaranteed power as authorized by ANEEL, significant variations have to be observed in order the IRR of the project equals the benchmark.
+As observed in the results presented above, even when the highest guaranteed power is considered, significant variations have to occur in order the IRR of the project equals the benchmark.
 Nevertheless, it shall be noted that these variations in price, electricity and investment are not expected to occur as further substantiated below.

-The price used in the analysis (BRL130.21/MWh) was taken from the results of the public auction conducted by the Chamber of Electrical Energy Commercialization (CCEE - $C\hat{a}mara\ de\ Comercialização\ de\ Energia\ Elétrica$) in which the electricity to be dispatched by the plant was negotiated.
+The price used in the analysis (BRL132.80/MWh) was taken from the results of the public auction conducted by the Chamber of Electrical Energy Commercialization (CCEE - Câmara de Comercialização de Energia Elétrica) in which the electricity to be dispatched by the plant was negotiated.
 According to CCEE the criterion of the least tariff is used to define the winners of a given auction, that is, the winners of the auction shall be those bidders which offer electric power for the least price per Mega-Watt Hour to supply the demand envisaged by the Distributors.

-The result of a successful participation in this kind of public auction is the signature of a Power Purchase Agreement called CCEAR - Contract on Energy Commercialization in Regulated Market34.
-CCEAR's will remain fixed throughout the years, and will only be adjusted accordingly to the Amplified Consumers Price Index (from the Portuguese Índice de Preços ao Consumidor Amipliado), which is the official index that measures the inflation in Brazil.
-However, the cash flow was done without considering any variation due to inflation over the considered years.
+The result of a successful participation in this kind of public auction is the signature of a Power Purchase Agreement called CCEAR - Contract on Energy Commercialization in Regulated Market.
+CCEAR's will remain fixed throughout the years, and will only be adjusted accordingly to the Amplified Consumers Price Index (from the Portuguese Índice de Preços ao Consumidor Amipliado), which is the official index that